 I’m both a manager and an entrepreneur.
 I love starting and building a business.
 Like second marriages, being an entrepreneur is a triumph of optimism over experience.
 But I’m also a manager.
 I love to help my colleagues, coordinate activity, create systems and all that good business-building stuff.

 |I’m a manager||I’m an entrepreneur|

 |Role model||Orchestra conductor||Jazz pianist|

 Trying to be a good manager

 The manager’s rewards are small, discrete but frequent while an entrepreneur’s rewards take time and sometimes never come.
 Being an entrepreneur is not all private jets and supermodels.
-In fact, only five percent of startups have more than five employees on their tenth anniversary.
-Being an entrepreneur is risky: everyone wants to go to heaven but nobody wants to die.
+Only five per cent of startups have more than five employees on their tenth anniversary.
+Being an entrepreneur is risky: everyone wants to go to heaven, but nobody wants to die.